nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Attended a presentation session on web accessibility.
 I was aware there are standards out there providing guidance to make sites, services, products, and software accessible, but I wasn't aware just how far along those resources have come.
 Check out the W3C for details about the WCAG (Web Content Accessibility Guidelines) at all stages during the software development process.
 Doing so will bring the site/service/product closer to compliance, but the main point is to design for *inclusivity*.

+Saw presentations by Javascript Full Stack developers and they were using a package called [inquirer](https://www.npmjs.com/package/inquirer).
+It is a command-line interface for Node.js.
+They were using it to administratively update database entries, and manage services running on their backend infrastructures.
+This could be useful in future Node and Express projects!

 ## Thursday 20-Oct-2022

 Continued research using React Hooks.
 Much of the documentation introduces the concept of Context and 'useContext' all in the same file.
 That's fine except those examples fail to demonstrate leveraging a defined context *across files* in a React hierarchy.